dotnet/docs/docs/machine-learning/tutorials/image-classification-model-builder.md

 ### Configure the prediction engine

-The [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) is a convenience API, makes predictions on a single data instance.
-To use it in your application, you have to create aan instance of it everywhere it's needed.
+The [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) convenience API, makes predictions on a single data instance.
+To use it in your application, you have to create an instance of it everywhere it's needed.
 As your application grows, this process can become unmanageable.
-By configuring the [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) in the *Startup.cs* class, you leverage dependency injection to make it easier to create instances of it throughout your application.
+By configuring the [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) in the *Startup.cs* class, you can leverage dependency injection to make it easier to create instances of it throughout your application.

 1. Open the *Startup.cs* file.
 1. Replace the using statements to the top of the file with the following: